Dedekind Superrings and Related Concepts: Introduction

 \section{Introduction}

-The concept of superring, and especially that of a superalgebra, has been the subject of extensive study within both the physics and mathematics community.
-Superalgebras extend beyond the familiar boundaries of commutative algebras by introducing $\Z_2$-grading, incorporating both commuting and anticommuting elements.
-While rooted in theoretical physics, superalgebras have transcended their origins, and now permeate various branches of mathematics.
-Technically, a superalgebra is an algebra over a field or commutative ring that is equipped with a $\Z_2$-grading.
-Similarly, a superring is a $\Z_2$-graded ring with a supercommutative product on homogeneous elements.
+The theory of superrings and superalgebras has garnered significant research attention from both the physics and mathematics communities.
+By extending the classical commutative framework through a $\mathbb{Z}_2$-grading, these structures incorporate both commuting and anticommuting elements, effectively broadening the scope of algebraic study.
+Formally, a superalgebra is defined as an algebra over a field (or a commutative ring) equipped with a $\mathbb{Z}_2$-grading, while a superring is a $\mathbb{Z}_2$-graded ring whose homogeneous elements satisfy a supercommutativity relation.

-The investigation of superrings draws upon a broad spectrum of mathematical disciplines, including abstract algebra, category theory, and representation theory.
-Within this setting, the concepts of ideals and supermodules takes on new dimensions, offering valuable insights into the behavior and interactions of anticommuting elements.
+The investigation of superrings integrates techniques from abstract algebra, category theory, and representation theory.
+In this graded setting, the structural properties of ideals and supermodules acquire new dimensions, offering deeper insights into the behavior of the odd (anticommuting) sector.
+While noncommutative rings generally present significant structural challenges, superrings offer a more tractable middle ground; the ``well-behaved" nature of their homogeneous elements allows for the systematic extension of commutative results to a noncommutative environment.
+Consequently, superring theory serves as a rigorous bridge for developing analogous notions in general noncommutative ring theory.

-Noncommutative rings, with their inherent complexity compared to commutative counterparts, pose a significant challenge in understanding their structure and behaviour.
-Extensive efforts have been aim at bridging this gap by extending results from commutative ring theory.
-In this context, superrings emerge as a valuable tool, offering a relatively tractable setting for studying the noncommutative structure due to their well-behave homogeneous elements.
-Consequently, several key concepts and properties from superring theory can be leveraged to guide the development of analogous notions in noncommutative rings.

-Motivated by the desire of a rigorous definition of dimension in the context of superschemes, Masuoka and Zubkov \cite{MASUOKA2020106245} extended the concept of Krull dimension from commutative rings to superrings, introducing the notion of Krull superdimension.
-This extension served as the cornerstone for defining regularity and, consequently, smooth superschemes.

-Given the pivotal role of Dedekind rings in algebraic number theory and the theory of nonsingular algebraic curves (its coordinate ring is Dedekind), a natural question emerges: does a well-defined notion of Dedekind superring exist?

-The study of non-commutative analogs of Dedekind domains has seen significant interest within the mathematical community, particularly since the 1980s.
-Pioneering works, such as \cite{robson} and \cite{robsonet} (see also \cite[Chapter 5]{robsonbook}), explored this concept through the lens of fractional ideals and suitable invertibility notions for them.
-Other efforts, for instance \cite{good}, have focused on classification problems within this non-commutative framework; and in the graded case \cite{vander}.

-To establish a rigorous framework for abstract, nonsingular algebraic supercurves, the definition and analysis of Dedekind superrings are crucial.
-From a supergeometric perspective, leveraging recent work by \cite{MASUOKA2020106245}, it appears natural to define Dedekind superrings through conditions on their Krull superdimension and regularity.
-In line with this approach, this paper introduces Dedekind superrings as regular Noetherian superrings with Krull superdimension $1\mid n$, where $n$ is a non-negative integer.